maskalix/cmnds/scripts/README.md

 |               | `perf`               | Show PC performance                              |                                                                                            |
 |               | `update`             | Update tasks                                     | `apt update + upgrade + restore Docker (if available)`                                         |
 |               | `ssh-init`             | Prepare everything for SSH connection to server                                    |                                         |

+# Currently working on automatizing installation and initialization for all tools
+## revpro
+- you need to create folder /revpro
+## prjkt
+- recommended (not needed) is to create /data/misc where inside ./project-name it will create project data (docker compose files etc.)
+## update
+- it updates & upgrades all packages with optional docker restoration (for cases where you have custom docker deamon.js - so it stops docker, copies back your modified and starts it again) - you need file /data/scripts/docker-recover.sh